 Basically, the ITAD definition is simple.
 ITAD stands for Information Technology Asset Disposition.
 Another variation you will find online is IT Asset Disposition.

-Information Technology Asset Disposition definition: ITAD is the business of disposing of outdated, unviable, or undesired equipment in an environmentally safe and responsible manner.
+IT Asset Disposition is the business of recycling, repurposing, repairing, or reselling of outdated, unviable, or undesired equipment in an environmentally safe and responsible manner.